 EV Fleet Driver Training

 Driving an electric fleet vehicle is different from driving a conventional gas-powered fleet vehicle.
-Just as technicians need training in repairing and maintaining EVs, EV fleet drivers need training in the use and charging of their electric fleet vehicles.
+Just as technicians need training in repairing and maintaining EVs, EV fleet drivers require training in the use and charging of their electric fleet vehicles.

 What are the benefits of an EV fleet?

-- Environmental benefits: An EV fleet produces zero greenhouse gas emissions and vastly reduces air pollution, keeping our planet cleaner and having positive downstream effects on air quality and public health, especially in urban environments.
+• Environmental benefits: An EV fleet produces zero greenhouse gas emissions and vastly reduces air pollution, keeping our planet cleaner and having positive downstream effects on air quality and public health, especially in urban environments.

-Contact Us to Get Started | Explore Electric Vehicle Fleet Charging Solutions
+Contact Us to Get Started | Explore EV Fleet Charging Solutions

 FAQs